-NOW THEREFORE, THE BOARD OF DIRECTORS OF HAYS COUNTY WATER CONTROL AND IMPROVEMENT DISTRICT NO. 2 ORDERS THAT:
+NOW THEREFORE, THE BOARD OF DIRECTORS OF HAYS COUNTY WATER CONTROL AND IMPROVEMENT DISTRICT NO. 1 ORDERS THAT:

 - 1. The amended water conservation and drought contingency plan, attached hereto as Exhibit "A" (the "Amended WCDCP") is hereby adopted; - 2.
 The Amended WCDCP shall become effective immediately upon execution of this Order (the "Effective Date"); - 3.
-The Amended Order Establishing a Water Conservation and Drought Contingency Plan adopted by the District on August 20, 2020, shall be of no force and effect with respect to any event occurring on or after the Effective Date, and is hereby amended and superseded as of the Effective Date; - 4.
+The Order Adopting Amended Water Conservation and Drought Contingency Plan previously adopted by the District on August 13, 2020, shall be of no force and effect with respect to any event occurring on or after the Effective Date, and is hereby amended and superseded as of the Effective Date, and any reference to such previously adopted order, or a provision thereof, in any District rules, regulations, rate orders, policies, resolutions or other orders shall be deemed to be a reference to this Order and its provisions as of the Effective Date; - 4.
 If any provision, section, sentence, clause, or phrase of this Order, or the application of same to any person or set of circumstances is for any reason held to be unconstitutional, void or invalid (or for any reason unenforceable), the validity of the remaining portions of this Order or the application to such other persons or sets of circumstances shall not be affected thereby, it being the intent of the Board in adopting this Order, that no portion hereof or provision contained herein shall become inoperative or fail by reason of any unconstitutionality or invalidity of any other portion or provision; and - 5.
 The Secretary of the Board is hereby directed to file a copy of this Order in the principle office of the District.
 This Order shall be and remain in full force and affect from and after the date of filing.

-PASSED AND APPROVED THIS 30th day of April
+PASSED AND APPROVED THIS 30th day of April, 2024.

-Board of Directors
+Douglas Botts, President Board of Directors